dawaa/redux-shapeshifter-middleware/README.md

 ```

 ### Inside payload properties
-Acceptable properties to be used by the returned object from `payload`
+Acceptable properties to be used by the returned object from `ACTION.payload`

 ```javascript
 const anActionFn = () => ({